MoonriseSunset/MoonriseSunset/README.md

 I'm Moonrise,

-I'm a 17-year-old coder and 3d designer.
+I'm an 18-year-old coder and 3d designer.
 Most of the stuff I like to do pertains to 3D design (or 3D printing), coding, or both :)

-Occasionally I'll also throw together wacky desmos graphs (I swear I'm not a math whiz, I just like manipulating graphs lol).
+Occasionally I'll also throw together wacky desmos graphs (I swear I'm not a math whiz, I just like manipulating graphs).

 My main programming languages:
 + Python